StatisticalReinforcementLearningLab/SARAv2/src/app/survey/README.md

 ## A brief intro to surveys in SARA
 In SARA, self-reporting happens in the surveys.
 The content of the survey is dependent on a researcher's scientific interests.
-The goal of SARA is to increase these surveys with incentives.
+The goal of SARA is to increase these surveys with incentives. <br />

 ## Key features of the survey module
 - The survey module contains a survey generator which takes a JSON formatted questionaire and generates a survey.
 Typically, a domain scientist decides what questions they want to ask.
-- It is easy to create your own survey as a component/form by only specifying a link to the JSON survey.
+- It is easy to create your own survey as a component/form by only specifying a link to the JSON survey.  <br />